MarshWahl/Creating-Hash-Values/README.md

 # Creating-Hash-Values

 ## Scenario
-Create Hash values of two separate files that appear to contain similar data to determine if they are identical.
+In Linux, create Hash in values of two separate files that appear to contain similar data to determine if they are identical.

 ### Generate Hashes for Files
 First I will list the contents of the directory with the **ls** command.
 This outputs "file1.txt" and "file2.txt", these are the files I will be comparing.